Wanting to start on a journey to embrace your natural curls but not sure how or where to start ?

 Conditioners : Use conditioners that gently conditions your hair and reduces frizz.
 A good conditioner should detangle and make your curls easy to comb wet and dry.

-Silk Pillows, Satin Hair Bands, Wide comb, Wet Brushes are all tools you can invest in over time.
+Silk Pillows, Satin Hair Bands, Wide comb, Wet Brushes, are all tools you can invest in over time.

 - Hydrate with CurlyEllie Detangling Spray at least twice a day ( more frequent if your hair is very dry).
 The CurlyEllie Detangling Spray helps reduce frizz, binds the hair follicles and coats and seals in moisture which is great for dry hair or to prevent dry hair and scalp.

 - Moisturise with our CurlyEllie Curl Defining Conditioner which contains Quinoa, with its film forming properties to protect hair and skin from environmental exposure.
+This also doubles up as a styling cream.

 - Little or no combing